 Guidance on Submitting an Online Application for a Higher Academic Semester

 We’re delighted that you’re interested in studying at Heidelberg University.
-The following will provide help and guidance as you complete your online application for a higher academic semester.
+The following will provide some background information as you complete your online application for a higher academic semester.

 Carefully respond to each question in the application form while bearing the following guidance in mind.
 If you’re unsure of anything, take a look at the advice offered in the Service Portal.
 Make sure to resolve any issues or uncertainties well in advance of the application deadline.

 Provide an address where we’ll be able to reach you during the period in which course places are allocated.
 If your address should change, even if temporarily, ensure that any messages from the University can reach you as quickly as possible.
 In the interests of progressing the application procedure we tend to set short deadlines.
 It is absolutely crucial that you provide an email address.
 This is because any invitations to selection tests or interviews will be sent via email.
 Such invitations will be sent approximately five days before the date of the test or interview.
-We would therefore recommend checking the webpage titled “Information on Online Application” where you’ll find information on dates for selection tests and interviews.
+On our homepage you will find information about the interview and test dates.

-Please note that where multiple applications are received, the final three applications to have arrived with the University will be considered as part of the selection procedure (§ 3, para.
-3, Act governing the allocation of places at institutes of higher education [Hochschulvergabeverordnung - HVVO]) Exceptions to this are made only for subjects for which admission is managed via the centralised “hochschulstart” system.
+Please note that where multiple applications are received, the final three applications to have arrived with the University will be considered as part of the selection procedure.
+Exceptions to this are made only for subjects for which admission is managed via the centralised “hochschulstart” system.